sectasy0/pyi18n/README.md

 $ touch my_app/locales/de.yml
 ```

-Then create an instance of `PyI18n` class.
-For custom locales directory you can pass it as an argument (default is in app_root/locale/).
+You can then create an instance of the PyI18n class, passing in the desired languages and, optionally, a custom locales directory.

 ```python
 from pyi18n import PyI18n